 The Shawnee Methodist Mission in Fairway, Kansas, was established by missionaries to minister to the Shawnee tribe.

-Through a treaty initiated in 1825, the Shawnee Indians were moved from their homes in Ohio and Missouri to a reserve established for them in Kansas.
-Five years later, the Shawnee Methodist Mission was established for them in 1830 in the old Turner community (in present-day Kansas City, Kansas) by Reverend Thomas Johnson.
+Through a treaty initiated in 1825, the Shawnee Indians were moved from their homes in Ohio and Missouri to a reserve established in Kansas.
+Five years later, Reverend Thomas Johnson established the Shawnee Methodist Mission in 1830 in the old Turner community (in present-day Kansas City, Kansas).
 The mission served both the Shawnee and Delaware tribes until 1839.
 At that time, the Reverend Johnson felt that if they moved the mission and built a new school for the Indians, it would serve more tribes.
 So, in 1839, the mission was relocated to a site on the Santa Fe Trail.
 The first building was completed in October 1839 and was utilized for classrooms and living quarters for teachers.
-Today, the building still stands and is referred to as the West building.
+Today, the building still stands and is called the West Building.

 Construction of a second building began immediately, which provided yet more classrooms and living quarters.
-This building, referred to as the East building today, was completed in 1841.
-A third building, called the North building, was completed in 1845, which served as a dormitory and classrooms for Indian girls.
-The school taught basic academics and manual arts and agricultural courses to the boys and domestic skills to the girls.
+This building, called the East building today, was completed in 1841.
+A third building, called the North Building, was completed in 1845.
+It served as a dormitory and classrooms for Indian girls.
+The school taught the boys basic academics, manual arts, agricultural courses, and domestic skills to the girls.

-Over the years, children from several tribes attended, including the Kanza, Munsee, Delaware, Ottawa, Chippewa, Otoe, Osage, Cherokee, Peoria, Kickapoo, Potawatomie, Wea, Gros Ventre, Omaha, and Wyandot.
-For the next two decades, the school taught classes six days a week to children from ages 5 to 23.
+Over the years, children from several tribes attended, including the Kanza, Munsee, Delaware, Ottawa, Chippewa, Otoe, Osage, Cherokee, Peoria, Kickapoo, Potawatomi, Wea, Gros Ventre, Omaha, and Wyandot.
+For the next two decades, the school taught classes six days a week to children aged 5 to 23.

 The mission grounds grew to accommodate as many as 200 students.
-At its height of activity, it covered some 2,000 acres, upon which sat farms and gardens and 16 buildings, including a wagon shop, blacksmith shop, wash house, stables, smokehouse, barn, spring house, and more.
+At its height of activity, it covered some 2,000 acres, upon which sat farms, gardens, and 16 buildings, including a wagon shop, blacksmith shop, wash house, stables, smokehouse, barn, spring house, and more.
 The mission also had its own steam grist and sawmill.
 When the children were not in school, the girls helped with the domestic chores of the mission, while the boys assisted in the shops and on the farm.

 In 1854, when Kansas Territory was established, Andrew Reeder, the newly-appointed territorial governor, had his offices at the mission in what is known as the North Building today.
 That same year, the manual training portion of the school ceased, but it continued to teach academics to the children.